blawson69/SimpleRoofControl/README.md

 # SimpleRoofControl

-This [Roll20](http://roll20.net/) script is a roof "lifting" system that shows/hides rooms by moving a roof graphic between the token layer and the dynamic lighting layer.
-It also gives the option to turn the Advanced Fog of War and Dynamic Lighting on or off so you can have those features only inside a building.
+This [Roll20](http://roll20.net/) script is a roof "lifting" system that shows/hides rooms or houses.
+It also gives the option to turn the Advanced Fog of War and Dynamic Lighting on or off so you can have those features enabled only inside the building.

 ### Commands
 * **!RoofLink**